KD-43/brutkit/README.md

 </div>
 ```
+> [!NOTE]
+> Recommend you use it to contain your actual input and button elements.

 ### Modal
 A component that renders a UI overlay over the original content.
 Displays a dark backdrop with a, basically, larger card that contains a header, footer, body, and a close button.
 It comes out of the box with most of the elements customizable, except for the close button (due to its implementation I’d like to figure out a sensible way to do so).